About

 • Remove from the oven and let it rest for just a few minutes.

-• Serve while hot with the cilantro yogurt sauce drizzled on top, cracked pepper and chopped cilantro.
+• Serve while hot with the cilantro yogurt sauce drizzled on top, and cracked pepper and chopped cilantro.
 Enjoy!

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”

-Did you make this?Tag me on Instagram!I love seeing what you’ve made!
+Tag me on Instagram!I love seeing what you’ve made!
 Tag me on Instagram at @TheFlavorBender or leave me a comment & rating below.

 I love hearing from you!
 Submit your question or recipe review here.